pantheon-systems/documentation/source/content/guides/autopilot/02-enable-autopilot.md

    - Weekly
    - Daily ([Contact Sales](https://pantheon.io/contact-sales?docs))

-   Then use the dropdown menu to choose the deployment destination:
+1. Use the dropdown menu to choose the deployment destination:

    - Dev
    - Test